Final Rejection

 With regards to Claim 1, Bellam teaches:

-A computer-implemented method comprising: detecting an incident in a computing environment (Paragraph 0025, description of the overall method; Paragraph 0051, detection of an incident);
+A computer-implemented method comprising (Paragraph 0025, description of the overall method):

-obtaining information related to the incident (Paragraph 0052, data obtained for an anomaly), the information comprising a dynamic state information set and a static state information set (Paragraph 0052, telemetry and event data; Paragraphs 0033-0036, details of what telemetry and event data may include), the dynamic state information set comprising one or more of events, traces, logs, and metrics related to the incident (Paragraphs 0033 and 0037, data used for the analysis includes logs and metrics; Paragraphs 0034-035, description of logs and metrics) and the static state information set comprising one or more of types and numbers of entities within the computing environment and hardware and infrastructure configurations within the computing environment (Paragraphs 0033 and 0037, data used for the analysis includes change events and hardware changes; Paragraph 0036, versions, configurations management, and change events);
+obtaining, by an observability tool of a processing platform (Fig. 1; Paragraphs 0090 and 0092), information related to an incident (Paragraphs 0051-0052, data obtained for an anomaly), the information comprising a dynamic state information set and a static state information set (Paragraph 0052, telemetry and event data; Paragraphs 0033-0036, details of what telemetry and event data may include), the dynamic state information set comprising one or more of events, traces, logs, and metrics related to the incident (Paragraphs 0033 and 0037, data used for the analysis includes logs and metrics; Paragraphs 0034-035, description of logs and metrics) and the static state information set comprising one or more of types and numbers of entities within the computing environment and hardware and infrastructure configurations within the computing environment (Paragraphs 0033 and 0037, data used for the analysis includes change events and hardware changes; Paragraph 0036, versions, configurations management, and change events);

-summarizing the information related to the incident as a textual prompt (Paragraph 0067, diagnostic results are output in the form of a report) using a first machine learning model (Paragraph 0008; Fig. 1, multiple models; Paragraphs 0049, 0051, and 0066, using resources of AI) … question answering … model (Paragraphs 0029-0031, the system can answer questions “in a human-like way”);
+summarizing, by a prompt system of the processing platform, the information related to the incident as a textual prompt (Paragraph 0067, diagnostic results are output in the form of a report) using a first machine learning model of a dual machine learning model architecture (Paragraph 0008; Fig. 1, multiple models; Paragraphs 0049, 0051, and 0066, using resources of AI) … question answering … model (Paragraphs 0029-0031, the system can answer questions “in a human-like way”);

-and inputting the textual prompt into a second machine learning model such that the second machine learning model, wherein the second learning model is a configuration generation LLM, in response, generates an output comprising a resolution to the incident based on at least the dynamic state information set and the static state information set (Paragraph 0067-0068; Paragraph 0070; Fig. 1);
+and inputting, by the prompt system of the processing platform, the textual prompt into a second machine learning model of the dual machine learning model architecture, wherein the second learning model is a configuration generation coding LLM, such that the second machine learning model, in response, generates an output comprising a resolution to the incident based on at least the dynamic state information set and the static state information set (Paragraph 0067-0068; Paragraph 0070; Fig. 1; Paragraph 0090);

 Bellam does not explicitly teach: